Sunday, February 4, 2018

 So if you're a Yankee Fan and a Giant fan, remember how much you hate the Red Sox, the Celtics and the Bruins, and root against the Patriots.

 People who watch Italian soccer probably have more than one rival for their favorite team.
 Because there are certain teams that the entire country of Italy does not like.
-Juventus, of Turin is the most successful sports team in the country.
-Like the Yankees, the Patriots, the pre-2000 Dallas Cowboys, the Los Angeles Lakers, the Detroit Red Wings, Notre Dame in football, and Duke in basketball, they are the most popular team in the country, but even more people hate them.
+Juventus, of Turin, is the most successful sports team in the country.
+Like the Yankees, the Patriots, the pre-2000 Dallas Cowboys, the Los Angeles Lakers, the Detroit Red Wings, Notre Dame in football, and Duke in basketball, they are the most popular team in the country, but even more people hate them than love them.
 And, as in each of those cases (yes, I am including the Yankees), there is some reason for that hatred.

 The 2 teams that call the city of Milan home, AC Milan and Internazionale, or Inter, also have a lot of fans, but are also widely hated throughout the country.
 Therefore, a fan of any of these 3 teams tends to hate the other 2, not merely having 1 arch-rival.